2015 Ph.D., Anthropology, University of California, Irvine

 n.d.
 Rea, Stephen C., Hanzelle Kleeman, Qin Zhu, Benjamin Gilbert, and Chuan Yue.
 “Crowdsourcing as a Tool for Research:

-Ethical, Political, and Methodological Considerations.” (under review with Ethics and Information Technology)
+Ethical, Political, and Methodological Considerations” (under review with Bulletin of Science, Technology & Society)

 n.d. “‘100’: Alternative Orthographies and Spatiotemporal Signaling in South Korean Online Games” (article in preparation).

 2019 Podcast: “The Credit Union of the 21st Century!”
 Filene Fill-In (Episode 49).
 Available online.